rubadevis/Sankey-plot-/README.md

 ## ✨ Features

-- **Zero setup barrier** — includes a built-in example dataset that mimics exact QIIME2 output format, so you can run the entire script before touching your own data
+- **Zero setup barrier** — includes a built-in example dataset that mimics the exact QIIME2 output format, so you can run the entire script before touching your own data
 - **Two-variable control** — change only `MY_SEASON` and `MY_FOREST` to switch between sites or seasons; file names update automatically
 - **Taxonomic hierarchy visualisation** — flows across five levels simultaneously (Kingdom → Family), something no standard bar chart can show in one view
 - **Abundance-sorted layout** — nodes are automatically ranked top-to-bottom by relative abundance within each column, so the most dominant taxa always appear first
 - **Global colour consistency** — each taxon is assigned a fixed colour from the full dataset, so colours remain consistent if you generate multiple plots for comparison
 - **Interactive HTML output** — hover over any ribbon or node to see its exact relative frequency value; shareable as a standalone offline file
 - **Publication-ready PNG** — static screenshot saved automatically for use in papers, theses, and GitHub READMEs
-- **Non-target taxa filtering** — built-in filter list removes contaminant or off-target organisms (e.g. vertebrate families captured by COI primers)
+- **Non-target taxa filtering** — built-in filter list removes contaminant or off-target organisms
 - **Sanity checks** — the script validates that sample IDs match between the OTU table and metadata, and that per-sample relative frequencies sum to 1.0
 - **QIIME2 command reference** — the bottom of the script includes the exact terminal commands to generate the input files from your QIIME2 pipeline